sc18zs/csci596_final_project/README.md

 ## Objectives
 1. Use Hilbert and Morton curves to improve cache hit rates, reduce memory access overhead, and enhance computational efficiency.

-Step-by-Step Plan for Optimizing MD Simulation Using Hilbert or Morton Curves：
-- Improve memory access locality and minimize cache misses by reordering particles based on spatial locality.
+> Improve memory access locality and minimize cache misses by reordering particles based on spatial locality.
-- Use performance analysis tools to monitor cache hit rates and overall execution time.
+> Use performance analysis tools to monitor cache hit rates and overall execution time.
 Compare results with the baseline (non-optimized approach) to verify the impact of reordering.

 ## Previous work
 ### pmd.c